redhat-et/kuadrant-llm-integration/README.md

 ## Lets Hack

 Feel free to contribute use cases, demos, PRs or reach out for realtime colaboration via the llm-d project [Slack](https://github.com/llm-d/llm-d?tab=readme-ov-file#contribute).
-Begin with the [Kind Setup](bootstrap/kubernetes-setup/README.md) or bring your own k8s cluster and then check out the [Kuadrant Setup](bootstrap/kuadrant-setup/README.md) to prepare your environment, then explore the demos that match your use case!
+Begin with the [Kind Setup](bootstrap-infra/kubernetes-setup/README.md) or bring your own llm-d or k8s cluster and then check out the [Kuadrant Setup](bootstrap-infra/kuadrant-setup/README.md) to prepare your environment, then explore the demos that match your use case!